Nenkai/Gran-Turismo-Modding-Guides/4. Sound Editing/Sound_Editing.md

 `AES` (presumably Advanced Engine Synthesizer) is an detailed system which allows vehicles to generate entirely new sounds from scratch, without using any recordings.
 Editing these files requires [GT Standard Definition Editor](https://github.com/Nenkai/GTStandardDefinitionEditor).
 Note: A good level of vehicle engine and audio processing knowledge is required to make realistic sounds.

 `AES` sounds are the same across all exhaust upgrade levels and have no file extension unlike ESGX.

+Use an open any original `AES` file with the Definition Editor in the `carsound/aes` folder to use as a base.
+(Note: The tool cannot add/remove nodes yet, some bases may have more information to play with than others.)

 The following list does not cover all of the AES paramters, but describes the currently understood parameters and their effects.